-There is a common misconception about online estate agents, about how they leave the poor vendors to fend for themselves once they’ve handed over their dosh.
+There is a common misconception about online estate agents and how they leave the poor vendors to fend for themselves once they’ve handed over their dosh.
 That’s really not true.

 So there are options for a more “supported” online agent experience.
-Needless to say, a Hybrid agent will bump up the price from the regular online agent package (approx £200 more), but still a buttload cheaper than the high-street alternative.
+Needless to say, a Hybrid agent will bump up the price from the regular ‘online agent’ package (approx £300 more), but still a buttload cheaper than the high-street alternative.

 How much is my property worth?

 I’ve noticed that many of those toying around with the idea of using an online agent get bogged down with trivial concerns that really shouldn’t create any barriers of concern.
 Because, firstly, you can ALWAYS contact your online agent for guidance when in need, and they should steer you in the right direction.
-And secondly, selling a home genuinely isn’t a complex process, at least not for the vendor.
+And secondly, selling a home genuinely isn’t a complex process.
 The aspects that are complicated, like the legal junk, is handled by the Conveyance Solicitors.